All photos Copyright Rob O'Brien 2008, 2009 & 2012

 Sunrise over the QUEEN MARY makes for the perfect setting in Southern California.
 Notice the new signboard on the entrance tower.

-An early view of the Queen Mary Hotel taken sometime in the late 1970s.
+An early view of the Queen Mary Hotel taken sometime in the early 1980's.
 Photo by Russ Finley, Authors collection

-A distant telephoto view taken during the late 1970s.
+A distant telephoto view taken during the early 1980's.
 Photo by Russ Finley, Authors collection.

 A wonderful aerial view of Long Beach and the complex including the Hotel, LondonTowne, the former Spruce Goose Dome.
 Notice the walkway connecting the Hotel to Londontowne.
 Both this walkway and the Towne have been altered since this view was taken.
 Photo by Don Cepppi, Authors collection